JfHarris/data_analytics_capstone/README.md

 ## General Overview

 This is for my capstone project in the Google Data Analytics Career Certificate!
-I've included the csv, SQL scripts, and R scripts.
+I've included the csv, SQL queries, and Tableau visualizations.
 This repository will be linked in my presentation to limit the appendix length while still allowing code review.

 ### SQL Files